Death and Taxes – Think Again

 The biggest failure of Congress has been their inability to keep the estate tax from lapsing in 2010.
 This is good news for those who expect to receive an inheritance.
 Because there is no estate tax in 2010, all assets included in the estate of a 2010 decedent pass to the beneficiaries estate tax free.

 But there is a catch.
 The beneficiaries inherit the carryover basis of the deceased.
 The basis in bequeathed property for 2010 is the lesser of the fair market value of the property at the time of death or the decedent’s basis.
 For basis purposes, it’s as if the deceased gifted their property to their beneficiaries.
 Unlike ordinary gifts, generally the holding period of the donee is not tacked to the holding period of the donor.
 In other words, if the donee turns around and disposes of the inherited property, they would pay tax on the gain as short-term capital gain at their marginal tax rate.
 This is opposed to holding the property for 1 year or more and paying the reduced federal long term capital gains tax rate.

 To make up for some of the loss in benefits that heirs would have been entitled to, the IRS allows the executor of the estate to allocate $1,300,000 in additional basis to the bequeathed assets.
 In addition, a spouse is entitled to a $3,000,000 step-up in basis for assets passed to them.
-These basis adjustments have no impact on the holding period of the recipient.

 In addition to the obvious benefit of the zero estate tax for 2010, the current interest rate environment makes split interest trusts increasingly more attractive.
 A split interest trust is established to hold property where the benefits are split into two components, a present interest and a future interest.
 The present interest is typically enjoyed by the grantor while the future interest is enjoyed by the ultimate beneficiaries.